Go Back Team-BHP > Buckle Up > Street and Travel Experiences > Travelogues

 So we take off and finally hit the National Horror-17.
 Ah, this is the first time I am hitting this highway in the open Jeep in the middle of the monsoon.
 It was filled with trucks, buses, bad roads all the way, and filthy.
 Although I had to travel only 3 Kms on it, I hated it.
 My eyes started burning by all the pollution, next time I am getting the air-conditioned GV to NH-17.

 After the Kalyanpura bridge over Swarna river, we turned right towards Kolalgiri, which literally means flute mountain.
 After few Kms we still don’t see a hill.
 Then we see a turnoff towards right with a temple arch, I ignore that continue straight.
 A Km later we drive through Kolalgiri town, but still no hill.
-My wife argues we should have taken the turn off towards the temple, it is common sense than temples are usually located on the top of the temple.
+My wife argues we should have taken the turn off towards the temple, it is common sense that temples are usually located on the top of the hill.
 Instead of spending my energy arguing, I take a U-turn and come back and take that turn.
 After a Km into the narrow deserted road, I stop and question a passerby.

 Me: Hello, how far is the temple?